 To add a personal touch to the gift card, write dad a funny message on the sleeve of the gift card.

 Does your dad like to tell dad jokes?
 If your dad has a good sense of humour, take some time to “roast” dad and tell him your best dad jokes.
-You’ll either have him in stiches or cross with you if you overdo it (hopefully the former).
+You’ll either have him in stitches or cross with you if you overdo it (hopefully the former).
 I’m sure he’ll appreciate the effort though.

 Does dad enjoy wearing his favourite shirt just a bit too much?
-Why not help him expend his wardrobe by buying him some new clothing?
+Why not help him expand his wardrobe by buying him some new clothing?
 It could be something as simple as a new dress shirt or a t-shirt with a funny father’s day message on it.
 As long as it makes dad smile, that’s all that matters.

 Is your dad into sports?
 If so, you might consider getting him a gift to do with his favourite sport.
 For example, if he enjoys playing golf, getting him some new golf clubs could be a little on the pricey side.
 So why not get him some new golf balls or golf gloves?